-The oils included in this document are based on the PCR 2010:07 version 3.0.1 specification updated on 13/04/2022, developed in accordance with the General Program Istructions of the International EPD® System, version 3.01 dated 18/09/2019.
-EPDs® within the same product category but from different programmes may not be comparable, nor are EPDs® within the same product category and programme but differing in packaging format.
+The oils included in this document are based on the specification PCR 2010:07 version 3.0 updated 13/04/2022 developed in accordance with the General Programme Instructions of the International EPD® System, version 2.01 of 18/09/2013.

+EPDs® from the same product category but from different programmes may not be comparable, as well as EPDs® from the same product category and programme but differing in packaging format.